ever-been/everDoc/src/book/markdown/study.md

 Regression benchmarking is a technique mostly aimed at discovering negative performance impact of a newly added feature, an upgrade or a single patch in the source code.
 This usually involves performing the same set of benchmarks against various versions of the same software.
 Often, even individual revisions of the source tree are tested.
 When the benchmark is stable enough to result in consistent data, it is easy to immediately see which commits had an impact on performance.

 While performance degradation is obviously an undesired effect, unplanned performance increase can also be an indicative of a problem.
 This can easily happen when an expensive check (e.g. for security purposes) is unintentionally removed or bypassed.
-Whether performance fluctuations be positive or negative, regression benchmarking provides the development team with crucial information which not only denotes the acutal performance change, but also points to the exact code modification that caused it.
+Whether performance fluctuations be positive or negative, regression benchmarking provides the development team with crucial information which not only denotes the actutal performance change, but also points to the exact code modification that caused it.

 ### Pull-oriented benchmarking {#intro.study.pull}